lgibelli/singularity-docs/index.rst

 A High Level View of Singularity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| .. _sec:securityandpriviledge: A user inside a Singularity container
+| A user inside a Singularity container
   is the same user as outside the container
 | This is one of Singularities defining characteristics.
 It allows a
   user (that may already have shell access to a particular host) to